Skip to main content

 How long are the temporary keys valid?

 When the client requests a signed key from the Pangolin server, the certificate is valid for 5 minutes.
 You must start the SSH connection within that window.
-Once the session is established, it can stay open; the certificate is only needed for the initial authentication.
+Once the session is established, it can stay open.

 Is the SSH connection proxied through Newt?